wp-plugins/webphysiology-portfolio/readme.txt

 My intention, at a minimum, is to maintain this plugin such that it is defect free.
 For more info visit our <a href="http://webphysiology.com/plugins/webphysiology-portfolio-plugin/">WEBphysiology Portfolio plugin page</a>.
 If after reviewing the details here, and perhaps checking out the videos, you still aren't finding the answer you're looking for, use our support system to log a ticket.

+= The website URL I've specified is not being displayed as the ShrinkTheWeb.com generated thumbnail =

+If you are specifying an inside page within your URL, then you must specifically subscribe to that level of service on your ShrinkTheWeb.com account.

 = I get a "File Not Found" error when I try and install from WordPress plugin area =

 This happens on occasion.
 Running the install a second time typically results in a successful install.